HyokaChen/blog/source/_posts/Sound-Euphonium.md

 date: 2017-06-04 18:12:50
 cover_image: images/soundeuphonium.jpg
 ---
 Sound!
 Euphonium (響け! ユーフォニアム) is a Japanese novel series by Ayano Takeda.
 The story takes place in Uji, Kyoto, and focuses on the Kitauji High School Music Club, which is steadily improving thanks to the newly appointed adviser's strict instruction.
 A manga adaptation illustrated by Hami was serialized on the Kono Manga ga Sugoi!
 Web website.
-A 13-episode anime adaptation, produced by Kyoto Animation and directed by Tatsuya Ishihara, aired in Japan between April and July 2015.
-An animated film premiered in theaters in April 2016, while a second season of the anime premiered on October 6, 2016.
+A 13-episode anime adaptation, produced by Kyoto Animation and directed by Tatsuya Ishihara, aired in Japan between April and July 2015 and 2016.
+An animated theatrical film titled Liz and the Blue Bird premiered in April 2018, focusing on two characters from Sound!
+Euphonium.
+Another film adaptation will premiere in April 2019.

 <center>![Sound!
 Euphonium](Sound-Euphonium/01.jpg)</center>